muziejus/javascripting-english-major/12-markdown.md

 You may have already noticed that writing HTML is not a lot of fun.
 The tags are clumsy and get in the way, making it tricky to write “human-readable” text.
-[Markdown](https://daringfireball.net/projects/markdown/), designed by John Gruber in 2004, is an attempt to do just that.
-We can write texts in Atom using the Markdown syntax rules, and they will be turned into clear HTML that we can use in our web project.
+[Markdown](https://daringfireball.net/projects/markdown/), designed by John Gruber in 2004, is an attempt to let you write human-readable texts that nevertheless can become usable HTML.
+You will write texts in Atom using the Markdown syntax rules, and then those texts get converted into HTML for your web project.
 Additionally, Markdown plays nicely with Atom, which has some built in features that make writing in Markdown even more satisfying.

 Before getting into the syntax, I’ll mention this fun fact: you’ve already written some Markdown.
 The `README.md` file I had you edit back in [Chapter